m1k1o/neko/README.md

 Neko started as a virtual browser that is streamed using WebRTC to multiple users.
 - It is **not only limited to a browser**; it can run anything that runs on linux (e.g. VLC).
 Browser only happens to be the most popular and widely used use-case.
-- In fact, it is not limited to a single program either; you can install a full desktop environment (e.g. XFCE).
+- In fact, it is not limited to a single program either; you can install a full desktop environment (e.g. XFCE, KDE).
 - Speaking of limits, it does not need to run in a container; you could install neko on your host, connect to your X server and control your whole VM.
 - Theoretically it is not limited to only X server, anything that can be controlled and scraped periodically for images could be used instead.
   - Like implementing RDP or VNC protocol, where neko would only act as WebRTC relay server.
 This is currently only future.